Recently, a friend challenged me to make fruit cookies that would be perfect for summer.

 And the star of this recipe was…… CARDAMOM!
 Fresh strawberries and cardamom gave this strawberry shortcake cookies a wonderful aroma when they came out of the oven.

-I wish I could bottle that scent and market it.
-Any ideas on what I can call this perfume?
+I wish I could bottle that scent and market it because the aroma is very soothing.

 Strawberries can be challenging to work with, especially if they are going to be baked using high heat.